Amir380-A/Task-manager-API/README.md

 A User can:

-- Signup with (name ,email and password).
+- Signup with name ,email and password.
-  - After signing up ,the user 'll get a welcome email notification.
+  - After signing up ,the user 'll get a welcome email notification by NodeMailer.
+- Create tasks
-- Login with (email and password).
+- Login with email and password.
 - Logout.
-  - Logout from one or all sessions.
+- Filter your tasks and mark them as complete ones or just the incomplete ones.
+-  Filter your tasks based on specifi order or by ascending or descending order.
+-  pagination for the tasks
+- Get, Update and Delete a specific task by id.
-- get a Hash encryption of passwords and access management with JWT tokens.
+- Get a Hash encryption of passwords and access management with JWT tokens.
-- get Restricted from accessing to CRUD operations based on JWT tokens.
+- Get Restricted from accessing to CRUD operations based on JWT tokens.
 - Get all account/profile information.
-- Update your account/profile.
+- Update your account.
-- Delete your account/profile.
+- Delete your account.
-  - After deleting ,the user 'll get a cancelation email notification.
+  - The user will get a cancelation email notification.
 - Upload/upate a profile picture.
 - Delete your profile picture.
-- Create tasks.
-- Filtering your tasks like this :
-  - You can get all of them or just the complete ones or just the incomplete ones.
-  - You can get them in a specific(asc/desc) order(by when the task was last created, or last updated)
-  - You can paginating tasks.
-- Get/Update/Delete a specific task by id.

-## Installation

 Install my-project with npm

+## How to use

 ```bash
  git clone https://github.com/Amir380-A/Task-manager-api